January 8-9, 2016

 College Station, Texas

-**Tickets will go on sale August 19th to members only.
+**Tickets will go on sale August 19th at 10 am to members only.
 You must be a member by July 31st to register for the camp.

 While Barbecue Summer Camp takes a broad approach to barbecue cookery and culture in Texas and beyond, Camp Brisket focuses on that quintessential Texas smoked meat, the humble brisket, covering topics such as grades/types of beef, types of smokers, wrapping or not wrapping the brisket, and much more.
 Attendees will receive direction from professors in the Meat Science Section at Texas A&M, as well as hear from pitmasters from around the state of Texas regarding some of their basic techniques.
 Programming schedule coming soon.